 Use of Common Spaces and Amenities

-Your group will have access to these common spaces and amenities at reserved times: firepit, patio, picnic tables, gazebo, prayer/meditation room, chapel, and indoor pool.
+Your group will have access to the common spaces and amenities at reserved times: firepit, patio, picnic tables, gazebo, prayer/meditation room, chapel, and indoor pool.
 Group members will have access to the main lounge and library lounge in the overnight accommodations building throughout their stay.
-If more than one group is in residence, lounges will need to be reserved ahead of time.

 Furniture has been rearranged to allow for physical distancing.
-Guest should maintain 6’ physical distance from others and wear masks when using these public spaces.
+Guest should maintain 6’ physical distance from persons outside of their designated groups of 6.
+All guests must wear masks when using indoor public spaces at all times.